CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab2a-Gettingstarted.md

 By the end of this lab, you will be able to:

-1. **Create and deploy a project in Azure AI Foundry**: Set up a new project, deploy models such as gpt-4.1 and Phi-4-mini-instruct, and configure project-level settings.
+1. **Create and deploy a project in Azure AI Foundry**: Set up a new project, deploy models such as gpt-4.1 for use in a chat application.

 2. **Create a client application:** Clone and configure a Python-based chat app to connect with your deployed model.